-Termination Deferred benefit There are a Caller addresses to Age/service requirement Three years of allowable service. requirement Amount Benefit computed under law in effect at termination and increased by the following percentage (augmentation), compounded annually: (a.)
+Termination Deferred benefit Age/service requirement Three years of allowable service.
+Amount Benefit computed under law in effect at termination and increased by the following percentage (augmentation), compounded annually: (a.)
 0.00% prior to July 1, 1971,(b.)
 5.00% from July 1, 1971 to January 1, 1981, and(c.)
 3.00% thereafter until the annuity begins.
 Amount is payable at or after age 60.
 Refund of member contributions upon termination Age/service requirement Termination of public service.
 Amount Member's contributions with interest.
 A deferred annuity may be elected in lieu of a refund if vested.
 Form of payment Life annuity.
 Life annuity with 3, 5, 10 or 15 years guaranteed.
-Life annuity with lump sum death benefit.Joint & Survivor (with or without bounce back feature).
-Optional form conversion 1986 PET mortality table with a one-year setback, blended 50% male and 50% factors female, and 5% interest.
+Life annuity with lump sum death benefit.
+Joint &amp; Survivor (with or without bounce back feature).
+Optional form conversion factors 1986 PET mortality table with a one-year setback, blended 50% male and 50% female, and 5% interest.
 Two dollar bill and annuity Optional Two Dollar Bill money purchase annuity available at age 55 with 20 years of service if member had service prior to June 28, 1973.
 According to PERA, this option is rarely utilized.
 We have assumed that remaining active members will not elect this optional benefit.
 Benefit increases Benefit recipients receive increases each year in January based upon 50% of the current Social Security increase, not less than 1.0% and not more than 1.5%, beginning January 1, 2019.
-For retirements on or after January 1, 2024, the first benefit increase is delayed until the retiree reaches Normal Retirement Age (not applicable to Rule of 90 retirees, disability benefit recipients, or survivors).
-Changes in plan provisions There were no changes in plan provisions since the previous valuation.
+An additional one-time, non-compounding benefit increase equal to 4.0% minus the actual 2024 adjustment, payable for calendar year 2024 in a lump sum by March 31, 2024, to benefit recipients who have been receiving a benefit for at least 12 months as of June 30, 2023.
+Changes in plan provisions The benefit increase delay for early retirements on or after January 1, 2024 was eliminated.
+A one-time non-compounding benefit increase of 4.0% minus the actual 2024 adjustment will be payable in a lump sum for calendar year 2024 by March 31, 2024.